Introduction

 The Federal Tort Claims Act (FTCA) Program also uses the site visit report to support FTCA deeming decisions and to identify technical assistance needs for FTCA-deemed health centers.
 Unresolved Health Center Program conditions related to clinical staffing and/or quality improvement/assurance requirements that apply to both Health Center Program and FTCA deeming, may impact FTCA deeming if they are not resolved by the time that HRSA makes annual FTCA deeming decisions.
 Health centers that have questions about the FTCA Program or FTCA deeming requirements may use the BPHC Contact Form or call 1–877–464–4772.

-Health centers and look-alike initial designation applicants should review the site visit report and the Compliance Manual for guidance on resolving non-compliance findings3, and may contact their assigned HRSA Program Specialist or use the BPHC Contact Form for additional information or assistance.
+Health centers and look-alike initial designation applicants should review the site visit report and the Compliance Manual for guidance on resolving non-compliance findings4, and may contact their assigned HRSA Federal Representative or use the BPHC Contact Form for additional information or assistance.

-• Statute and Regulations: The supporting statute and regulations for the associated program requirements.
-There also is a link to the Related Considerations in the Compliance Manual.
+• Statute and Regulations: The supporting statute and regulations for the associated program requirements, as well as links to the associated chapter and Related Considerations in the Compliance Manual.

 • Primary and Secondary Reviewers: The member of the site visit team who serves as the primary reviewer for that SVP section, based on expertise (governance/administrative, fiscal, or clinical), and a suggested secondary reviewer who may add expertise and assistance as needed.
 The site visit team collaborates on compliance assessments.

-• Documents the Health Center Provides: The list of documents a health center provides to the site visit team before the site visit.4 Documents are to be provided at least 2 weeks before the start of the site visit.5 HRSA may provide additional guidance before the site visit regarding preparation or document submission.
+• Documents 5the Health Center Provides: The list of documents a health center provides to the site visit team before the site visit.6 The health center provides these documents at least 2 weeks before the start of the site visit.7 HRSA may provide additional guidance, including a Required Documents and File Naming Convention (PDF - 1 MB) resource, before the site visit to support site visit preparation and document submission.

 • In cases where a sample (for example, sample of patient records) is referenced in the list of documents to be provided by the health center, the health center is expected to provide (or "pull") the sample.